garyherd/website-optimization/README.md

 even though only a fraction of those are visible.
 So I cut it down to 40 pizzas.

 ### Step 3: Measure:
-* Average scripting time to generate the last 10 frames: 0.013ms.
-That's a 1000x improvement. sad;flkasjdlfkajsd;lf
+* Average scripting time to generate the last 10 frames: 0.7ms.